OBD-II

 • P0171 or P2187 (lean at idle)

-• Whistle or hissing sound from valve cover area
+• Faint whistle or hissing sound from the valve cover area

-• Fix: Replace the valve cover assembly with integrated PCV ($180–$280 OEM).
-On the 2.0T EA888, this is a 1–2 hour job.
+• Fix: Replace the valve cover assembly with integrated PCV ($180-$280 OEM, $120-$200 for quality aftermarket like ECS or Genuine VW).
+On the 2.0T EA888, this is a 1-2 hour DIY job.
 Clear codes and monitor fuel trims — they should return to ±5% within a few drive cycles.

 Diagnosing With Fuel Trim Data